-- [9] Monism, then, is in the sphere of genuinely moral action the true philosophy of freedom.
-Being also a philosophy of reality, it rejects the metaphysical (unreal) restriction of the free spirit as emphatically as it acknowledges the physical and historical (naively real) restrictions of the naive man.
+Monism, then, is in the sphere of genuinely moral action the true philosophy of freedom.
+184

+Being also a philosophy of reality, it rejects the metaphysical (unreal) restriction of the free spirit as emphatically as it acknowledges the physical and historical (naïvely real) restrictions of the naïve man.
 Inasmuch as it does not look upon man as a finished product, exhibiting in every moment of his life his full nature, it considers idle the dispute whether man, as such, is free or not.
-It looks upon man as a developing being, and asks whether, in the course of this development, he can reach the stage of the free spirit. - [10] Monism knows that Nature does not send forth man ready-made as a free spirit, but that she leads him up to a certain stage, from which he continues to develop still as an unfree being, until he reaches the point where he finds his own self. - [11] Monism is not a denial of morality; it is the clear realization that a being acting under physical or moral compulsion cannot be truly moral.
-It regards the stages of automatic action (in accordance with natural impulses and instincts) and of obedient action (in accordance with moral norms) as a necessary propaedeutic for morality, but it understands that it is possible for the free spirit to transcend both these transitory stages.
-Monism emancipates man in general from all the self-imposed fetters of the maxims of naive morality, and from all the externally imposed maxims of speculative Metaphysicians.
+It looks upon man as a developing being, and asks whether, in the course of this development, he can reach the stage of the free spirit.

+Monism knows that Nature does not send forth man ready-made as a free spirit, but that she leads him up to a certain stage, from which he continues to develop still as an unfree being, until he reaches the point where he finds his own self.

+Monism perceives clearly that a being acting under physical or moral compulsion cannot be truly moral.
+It regards the stages of automatic action (in accordance with natural impulses and instincts), and of obedient action (in accordance with moral norms), as a necessary propædeutic for morality, but it understands that it is possible for the free spirit to transcend both these transitory stages.
+Monism emancipates man in general from all the self-imposed fetters of the maxims of naïve morality, and from all the externally imposed maxims of speculative Metaphysicians.
 The former Monism can as little eliminate from the world as it can eliminate percepts.
-The latter it rejects, because it looks for all principles of explanation of the phenomena of the world within that world and not outside it.
+The latter it 185 rejects, because it looks for all principles of explanation of the phenomena of the world within that world and not outside it.
 Just as Monism refuses even to entertain the thought of cognitive principles other than those applicable to men (p.
-81), so it rejects also the concept of moral maxims other than those originated by men.
+125), so it rejects also the concept of moral maxims other than those originated by men.
 Human morality, like human knowledge, is conditioned by human nature, and just as beings of a higher order would probably mean by knowledge something very different from what we mean by it, so we may assume that other beings would have a very different morality.
-Possibly, even, the standpoint of morality would not apply to their actions at all.
-In short, to talk about such matters is from the point of view of Monism absurd.
-For Monists, morality is a specifically human quality, and freedom the human way of being moral.
+For Monists. morality is a specifically human quality, and freedom the human way being moral.